Borani Banjan Recipe (Afghan Eggplants with Tomato, Yogurt and Garlic Sauce)

 - Store in the fridge until ready to serve

 - Add a thin layer of the yogurt mixture onto a large serving plate.
-Place the eggplants on top and pour more of the yogurt mixture over the eggplants.
+Place the eggplants on top and spread the tomato sauce evenly over the eggplants.
+Pour another layer of the yogurt mixture.
 Garnish with dried mint and cayenne pepper.
 Enjoy!